heycassidy/astro-path-helpers/package/README.md

 ## Limitations

 Currently, `astro-path-helpers` has several limitations:
-- Only supports routes defined in the `/pages` directory
 - Does not support rest parameters in routes (e.g., `[...slug]`)
 - Does not support multi-part segments in routes (e.g., `/pages/[zip]-[zap]`)
 - Dynamic segments must be preceded by a static segment so that helper names are unambiguous